Professor Stephen Rippon

 Alongside historian Professor John Blair at the University of Oxford, I am currently researching the extent and significance of planning in the early medieval landscape.
 This project is supported by a £98k grant from the Leverhulme Trust.

-Two projects show the impact that my research is having on the management of historic landscapes and their presentation to the public.
+Three projects show the impact that my research is having on the management of historic landscapes and their presentation to the public.
 In a recent £67k Arts and Humanities Research Council Knowledge Transfer Fellowship grant I worked with Essex County Council and the RSPB to study the historic landscape of a new nature reserve on the South Essex Marshes, on the north back of the Thames Estuary east of London.
 Interest in that project led Southend-on-Sea Borough Council to commission a similar study of the Stonebridge area where there are plans to enhance public access to the countryside.
 I also advised the Olympic Legacy Company, Essex County Council and Wessex Archaeology on future plans for one of the Olympic venues (the Mountain Biking venue at Hadleigh Farm in Essex).
+I currently hold a major Heritage Lottery Fund grant to support public engagement in archaeology at Ipplepen in South Devon and Bere Ferrers and Calstock in the Tamar Valley through the Understanding Landscapes project.

 I supervise research students studying a range of topics across a broad range of fields including: